CoCo-ARCOS/sbac-pad2026/docs/submissions/call-for-workshops-proposals.md

+---
+hide:
+  - toc
+---

-# Call for Workshop and Tutorials Proposals
+# Call for Workshop Proposals

 The 38th IEEE/SBC International Symposium on Computer Architecture and High Performance Computing (SBAC-PAD) invites proposals for workshops that provide a forum for discussions among researchers and practitioners on focused and timely topics within the fields of Computer Architecture and High-Performance Computing (HPC).